 The Park Avenue bridge has been rehabilitated to meet current seismic design requirements.

 The design phase of this CMGC project was completed in 2017.
-The project started construction in January 2018 with the anticipated completion set for mid-2019.
+The project started construction in January 2018 and was completed in June 2019.

 Check it Out—Norfolk Southern Railroad Bridge Slide-In